ekagra1602/Slipstream/README.md

 **A shared learning layer for browser automation agents.**

-DomBot makes browser-use agents faster and more reliable by learning optimal action paths from every run.
+Slipstream makes browser-use agents faster and more reliable by learning optimal action paths from every run.
 The first user fumbles through 72 steps.
 The 1000th user gets a pre-loaded 12-step path straight to the goal.

 **Analogy:** Waze for web agents — every run makes the map better for everyone.